stephanie zabriskie

 Luxury Meets Sustainability: what the fashion and hospitality industries can learn from Indigenous principles of balance and stewardship

-Finance with Purpose: lessons from advising governments and corporations on aligning economic development with human dignity
+Finance with Purpose: lessons from advising governments and corporations and aligning economics with humanity

-Women’s Economic Equality: building systems that empower women to create generational wealth and community stability
+Women’s Economic Equality: systems that enable women to build independence and community stability

 Mentorship & the Next Generation: why investing in young entrepreneurs matters for shaping inclusive global futures